In this article, we explore the significance of APVOs, their purpose, the conditions they impose, and the process of obtaining one in NSW.

-- Workplace Harassment: In cases where an employee faces bullying or harassment from a co-worker, they may apply for an APVO to prevent any further contact or intimidating behavior.
+In cases where an employee faces bullying or harassment from a co-worker, they may apply for an APVO to prevent any further contact or intimidating behaviour.

 Respondents facing allegations of violence or harassment have the right to defend themselves against the PVO application.
-Some potential defenses may include:
+Some potential defences may include:

 - Lack of Evidence: The respondent may argue that there is insufficient evidence to support the allegations made against them.

-- Self-Defense: The respondent may claim that their actions were in response to perceived threats or acts of violence against them.
+- Self-Defence: The respondent may claim that their actions were in response to perceived threats or acts of violence against them.

-- Consent: In some cases, the parties involved may have previously agreed to certain behaviors or interactions, and the respondent may use this as a defense.
+- Consent: In some cases, the parties involved may have previously agreed to certain behaviours or interactions, and the respondent may use this as a defence.